 - We are a progressive developmental program so golf skills alone do not determine a student’s level.

-- Length of time in each level depends on the students ability to show understanding, exhibition, and continual use of our Nine Core Values and Life Skills being taught as well as continued improvement in their golf skills. (see the “Certification” section for more information)
+- Length of time at each level depends on the student’s ability to show understanding, exhibition, and continual use of our Nine Core Values and Life Skills being taught as well as continued improvement in their golf skills. (see the “Certification” section for more information)

 Does my student need their own equipment?

 - We supply all the necessary equipment for students to participate in class.
 If they already have their own, we encourage them to bring it to each class.